Andrettin/Wyrmsun/readme.txt

 * Civilizations
 - The Norse civilization is now playable.

+* Map Editor
+- Fixed issue which caused prefix/suffix for certain item types to be reset when opening up their properties.

 * Miscellaneous
 - Building entries in the encyclopedia are now separated by civilization (as occurs with units and technologies).
 - Ctrl-clicking resource sell buttons now toggles the autosale of that resource.